SquareBracketAssociates/Booklet-AReflectiveKernel/Chapters/ObjVTheory/ObjVTheory.md

 #### Instance variable of WithSingleton

 As with any class, a subclass gets its instance variables as well as the instance variables of its superclass.
-Hence `WithSingleton` instance variables are the same as the one of `Class`, and it also has `unique` *@fig:RefSing2@*.
+Hence `WithSingleton` instance variables are the same as the one of `Class`, and it also has `unique` instance variable as shown in Fig. *@fig:RefSing2@*.

 ```
 Singleton objIVs